hil400k/dev-knowledges/tech-evaluation.md

 - fill the sheet
 - upload video by the link in ticket

-- why it is so long?
-- which probs can occur with shift+command+5
 - to check mic + internal volue with `command shift 5`